dgleesonDW/riot-dw1000/README.md

   Due to EVB 1000 Hardware constraints with External Microcontroller

   * Range Distance Estimation is displayed on PyTerm Terminal
-  * Selection of Mode(Mode-1/2/3/4), UNIT(Tag/Anchor) and UNIT ID (0 to 2) is
+  * Selection of Mode(Mode-1/2/3/4), UNIT(Tag/Anchor) and UNIT ID (0 to 2) is configured in Deca Multi-Threaded Application and DecaRange RTLS ARM Application based on User Input
-    configured in DecaRange RTLS ARM Application based on User Input
+  * On Anchors, Thread Switching will not happen for Deca Multi-Threaded Application as DecaRange RTLS ARM Application being a high priority thread never goes to sleep state.

 ## DOCUMENTATION

-* Userguide is available in DW1000/doc/PP_DecaWave_BSP_ReleaseNotes.pdf
+* Userguide is available in DW1000/doc/PP_DecaWave_RIOT_DW1000_ReleaseNotes.pdf
-* ReleaseNote is available in DW1000/doc/PP_DecaWave_BSP_UserGuide.pdf
+* ReleaseNote is available in DW1000/doc/PP_DecaWave_RIOT_DW1000_UserGuide.pdf